-Branded shows are all the rage these days as they are a great strategy to make an audience tune in to your show week-after-week.
-Due to Netflix, people love binge-watching shows, so if you would like hosting shows on different themes, then this could be a viable podcast monetization strategy.
+Branded shows are all the rage these days as they are a great strategy to make an audience tune in to your show week after week.
+Due to Netflix, people love binge-watching shows, so if you would like to host shows on different themes, then this could be a viable podcast monetization strategy.

 6. Online Courses

 Another scalable monetization strategy for earning money from your podcast following is by selling an online course.